alangibson/yesdns/README.md

 YesDNS
 ======

-A DNS server that does what it's told
+YesDNS is a DNS server that does what it's told.

 YesDNS responds to DNS queries with DNS messages provided to it by a REST interface.
 It returns only what you tell it to, and absolutely anything you tell it to, (mostly) without modificaiton.